pikvm/pikvm/README.md

     </details>

-* Only for Raspberry Pi ZeroW:
+* Only for Raspberry Pi ZeroW and Zero2W:
   * 2x USB A-to-micro cables (male-male, for power and keyboard & mouse emulator).
 A power splitter OR a modded cable is required for this 2x usb configuration.
 1x USB A-to-Micro is ONLY needed for direct connection to the target.
   * 1x [Raspberry Pi Zero Camera Cable](https://aliexpress.com/item/32953696917.html) (if using HDMI to CSI-2 Bridge, but not compatible with Auvidea B101, check pinout).
 * For ATX control (optional):